 Look for commercial egg replacer products in the baking aisle of your grocery store or natural foods store.
 You can also purchase them online.

 Stored in a cool, dry location, most powdered commercial egg replacers stay fresh for at least a year.
 The leavening ingredient may start to lose its power after time, though.

 Ener-G Egg Replacer

-Ener-G egg replacer is made from a variety of ingredients, including potato starch, tapioca starch flour, and a leavening agent, mimicking the binding and expanding properties that eggs have in baked goods.
-This egg replacer can be used to make cookies, cakes, and brownies as well as pancakes, waffles, and muffins.
-Ener-G egg replacer is also gluten-free and certified Kosher, as well as economical and easy to use.
+Ener-G egg replacer contains potato starch, tapioca starch flour, and a leavening agent, mimicking the binding and expanding properties eggs contribute to baked goods.
+This egg replacer works for cookies, cakes, and brownies as well as pancakes, waffles, and muffins.
+Ener-G egg replacer is also gluten-free and certified kosher, plus economical and easy to use.
 It can replace whole eggs and egg whites.

 Bob's Red Mill Egg Replacer

-This trusted company founded by a husband and wife team features a cholesterol-free, vegan-safe egg replacement product.
-It will make pancakes and waffles light and fluffy and will bind ingredients in baked goods (such as muffins, cookies, and brownies) while making the batter nice and moist.
-It is made from wheat and soy (there is also a gluten-free version available) and will stay fresh when stored in a cool, dry place.
+This trusted company founded by a husband and wife team markets a cholesterol-free, vegan-safe egg replacement product.
+It makes light and fluffy pancakes and waffles and binds ingredients in baked goods such as muffins, cookies, and brownies while adding moisture.
+It contains wheat and soy, but there is also a gluten-free version available.

 Namaste Raw Goods Egg Replacer

-Also gluten-free, Namaste egg substitute product is made from tapioca and arrowroot starches, citrus fiber, cream of tartar, and sodium bicarbonate.
-The resealable pouch makes it easy to remove the 2 teaspoons needed for most recipes and then store for later use.
-It is best to follow this formula for recipes made from scratch; you may need to experiment a bit when adding to packaged baking mixes.
+Gluten-free Namaste egg substitute contains tapioca and arrowroot starches, citrus fiber, cream of tartar, and sodium bicarbonate.
+The resealable pouch makes it easy to remove the 2 teaspoons needed for most recipes and then store the rest for later use.